 They say the remarks show that Hunt does not have a full understanding of why women need late abortion services.

 "I think women and families across the country will find it staggering that the priority for this government is playing politics with people's lives, like this," said Diane Abbott, the health spokesperson for the opposition Labour Party.
+"Late abortion only affects a small number of women, who are often in extremely challenging circumstances."

 Prime Minister David Cameron said that he did not agree with Hunt's position, and instead personally favoured a more "modest" reduction in the legal limit.
 Home Secretary Theresa May expressed similar views Saturday, telling the BBC in an interview that "there is scope for some reduction."